neilm-fourjs/njm_demo/gbc/README.md

 --------------------------------------------------------------------------------
 ## 1. Files / Folders:

-* custom.json : this is the configuration file for the GBC customizations.
-* gbc_custom_setup.sh : Utility script to setup the GBC dev environment
-* get.sh : script I'm using to copy the customization files from the FGLASDIR folder to my git repo location.
-* njm_demo.html : File I place in my <webroot>/gbc/ folder on my web server - custom page redirected to on app close.
-* packit.sh : script to pack the customization files into a tgz for easy coping to my GBC dev environment.
 * njm_cust1/ : Core folder for my GBC Red customization files
 * njm_cust2/ : Core folder for my GBC Teal customization files
 * njm_cust3/ : Core folder for my GBC Orange customization files